Feeling stuck? Struggling to connect ideas? Overwhelmed by complex information?

-What is concept mapping?
+What are concept maps?

 Simply put, a concept map is a diagram that shows how concepts are related to one another.
 These maps have many modern uses, but were originally developed to support meaningful learning.